Latest Updates on Camp Lejeune Water Contamination Lawsuit 2024

 • Neurobehavioral effects (tremors, lack of coordination, movement or motor problems or other symptoms consistent with undiagnosed Parkinson’s disease)

-As of August 3, 2022, the U.S. Congress has now passed the “Honoring our PACT” Act which brings veterans and their families one step closer to being able to file lawsuits over Camp Lejeune water injuries.
+On August 3, 2022, the U.S. Congress passed the “Honoring our PACT” Act which allowed veterans and their families to file lawsuits over Camp Lejeune water injuries.

-The new law includes the Camp Lejeune Justice Act of 2022 (CJLA), which will remove the government’s statute of limitations and qualified immunity defenses to claims brought by individuals who suffered an injury from Camp Lejeune water contamination.
+The law included the Camp Lejeune Justice Act of 2022 (CJLA), which removed the government’s statute of limitations and qualified immunity defenses for claims brought by individuals who suffered an injury from Camp Lejeune water contamination.

-President Biden is expected to sign the Camp Lejeune water contamination law in August 2022, clearing the way for Camp Lejeune water lawsuits to be filed in the United States District Court for the Eastern District of North Carolina (E.D.N.C.) for at least the next two years regardless of whether they previously would have been barred because of how long ago the injury occurred.
+President Biden is signed the Camp Lejeune water contamination law in August 2022, clearing the way for Camp Lejeune water lawsuits to be filed in the United States District Court for the Eastern District of North Carolina (E.D.N.C.) until August 2024, regardless of whether they previously would have been barred because of how long ago the injury occurred.

 Camp Lejeune Elective Settlement Option